zainabch123/react-survey/README.md

 ## Prerequisites

+1. Fork this repository
-1. Clone this repository onto your local machines
+2. Clone the forked repository onto your local machines
-2. In the root directory, type `npm install`
+3. In the root directory, type `npm install`, which installs dependencies for the project
-3. Finally, type `npm run start`
+4. Finally, type `npm run start`, which starts a development server that runs your website in the browser.
+That server will reload your website whenever you make any changes to source files

 ## Instructions